-Mix It All Up is a UK music blog that talks about both established/upcoming bands bringing you music news, reviews, interviews and photographs from across the South of England and beyond.
+Mix It All Up is an independent, UK based music blog that talks about both established/upcoming bands bringing you music news, reviews, interviews and photographs from across the South of England and beyond.
 We recently added a dedicated part of the blog to instrumental music (ambient/post rock/down-tempo) to cater to our love for music that doesn’t need words to tell a story.
 Forever a one person “team” run, created and cared for by Nikki (@_ModernWay_).

 “Yet another music blog though?”
 I hear you ask… When we created Mix It All Up, we wanted to make a site that we, personally, would want to read.
 We want to cover bands that we think are worthy, not just because they’re considered “cool” amongst the masses.